ftripier/Milewskis-Category-Theory-For-Programmers/Functors/Problems.md

 are true for the tail part of the list you’re applying it to (in other words, use induction).

+implement fmap by applying function to every member of list in cons sequence

 fmap id Nil = Nil
 fmap id Cons a List a
 id List a = id (induction)